agrisjakob/Feats-of-Strength-Flask-Project/README.md

 ### Injury prevention page
 The app needs an injury prevention page, which provides information for preventing, identifying and dealing with injuries.

+### Home page content
+The home page could use some sort of hi-scores table or top 20 most recently finished workouts table, so that users can see others participating and progressing.